-Future sales of substantial amounts of Common Stock in addition to the Offered Shares (including shares issued upon the exercise of stock options) by certain of the Company's current stockholders (including certain executive officers, employees and affiliates of the Company), or the perception that such sales could occur, could adversely affect the market price for the Common Stock.
-As of April 21, 1998, approximately 8,000,000 shares of Common Stock, constituting approximately 2.7% of the shares of Common Stock outstanding as of that date, were eligible for immediate resale in the public market pursuant to Rule 144 under the Securities Act, and other shares will become eligible for resale as a result of the lapsing of Securities Act holding periods or future acquisitions by the Company.
-In connection with the reorganization described under "--Reorganization" below, the Company entered into a Registration Rights Agreement with certain of its stockholders, and may grant additional registration rights in connection with future acquisitions.
-In addition, an aggregate of 4,397,462 shares of Common Stock are available for issuance upon the exercise of outstanding options to purchase shares of Common Stock, all of which shares would be , when issued, eligible for immediate resale in the public market.
+Future sales of substantial amounts of Common Stock in addition to the Offered Shares (including shares issued upon the exercise of stock options) by the Company's current stockholders (including certain executive officers, employees and affiliates of the Company), or the perception that such sales could occur, could adversely affect the market price for the Common Stock.
+Approximately 7,917,301 shares of Common Stock owned by certain executive officers, employees and affiliates of the Company, constituting approximately 28.8% of the shares of Common Stock outstanding as of November 3, 1997, were eligible for immediate resale in the public market pursuant to Rule 144 under the Securities Act as of that date.
+Additional shares of Common Stock that were issued in connection with certain acquisitions are eligible for immediate resale in the public market pursuant to Rule 145 under the Securities Act, and more shares will become eligible as a result of the Merger and future acquisitions by the Company.
+In connection with the reorganization described under "--Reorganization" below, the Company entered into a Registration Rights Agreement with certain of its stockholders.
+The Company granted registration rights to the holders of the Offered Shares in connection with the acquisitions in which such shares were issued, and may grant additional registration rights in connection with future acquisitions.
+In addition, an aggregate of 2,408,460 shares of Common Stock are available for issuance upon the exercise of outstanding options to purchase shares of Common Stock.
+If the Merger is consummated, approximately 1,578,000 additional shares of Common Stock will be owned by affiliates of Sullivan that will be eliqible for sale under Rule 145 under the Securities Act, and approximately an additional 1,231,000 shares of Common Stock will be issuable upon the exercise of options granted by Sullivan and assumed by the Company pursuant to the Merger.